Penetration Tester vs. Software Reverse Engineer

 Software Reverse Engineer

-- Analyzing software code to understand how it works
+- Analyzing software code and binaries to understand their structure and behavior.

 Required Skills